 An Energy Efficiency (EE) Resource is a project that involves the installation of more efficient devices/equipment, or the implementation of more efficient processes/systems, exceeding thencurrent building codes, appliance standards, or other relevant standards, designed to achieve a permanent, continuous reduction in electric energy consumption that is not reflected in the peak load forecast prepared for the Delivery Year for which the EE Resource is proposed.
-Because energy efficiency measures are reflected in the peak load forecast for a Delivery Year for which an auction is being conducted, the auction parameters must be adjusted as described below for the EE Resource(s) that are proposed for that auction in order to avoid double-counting of the energy efficiency measures.
+Because energy efficiency measures are reflected in the peak load forecast for a Delivery Year for which an auction is being conducted, the auction parameters must be adjusted as described below for the EE Resource(s) that are proposed for that auction in order to avoid double-counting of the energy efficiency measures.8

 For each auction, the Reliability Requirement of the RTO and each affected LDA will be increased by the total UCAP Value of all EE Resource(s) for which PJM accepted an EE M&V Plan for that auction, and upon which PJM created an EE Resource to be offered into that upcoming auction.
 If a first-pass auction solution clears fewer EE Resource MW than the amount by which the Reliability Requirement of the RTO and each affected LDA was increased, the Reliability Requirement increase of the RTO and each affected LDA will be reduced such that it is set equal to the cleared EE MW quantity of the first-pass auction solution and the auction will be solved again.
-This step is repeated until the cleared EE Resource MW across the
+This step is repeated until the cleared EE Resource MW across the RTO equals the total EE Addback MW quantity of the RTO or until the sum of squares of the differences across all LDAs increases relative to the previous iteration.
+The RTO/LDA reliability requirement increases will be considered in the development of the RTO/LDA VRR Curves as explained in Section 3.4 of this manual.

-&lt;sup>8 Effective for RPM Auctions conducted after January 2016.
+8 Effective for RPM Auctions conducted after January 2016.